Train Etiquette in Japan – What You Need To Know Before You Go

-Travelling by train in Japan is by the far the easiest and most convenient way of getting around.
+Travelling by train in Japan is by the far the easiest and most convenient way of getting around, and the perfect way to visit all the top attractions the country has to offer.
 The whole experience is usually very orderly, clean, precise (trains almost always arrive on time) and quick.

 Here are 10 of the most important tips for train etiquette in Japan that you need to keep in mind whether or not you’re travelling solo, as a couple, family, or group: